Tolo789/Libft/README.md

 NOTES:
 1) GET_NEXT_LINE
-	- the function works even without a terminating newLine.
+	- the function works even without a terminating newLine;

 	- calling the functions in the following loop enables to read and display all the file: while (get_next_line(fd, &str) > 0)